 Kieran is a former Manager at RMI, working with its Strategic Insights Team to design and build whole-systems solutions that accelerate the global energy transition.

-Kieran has supported RMI’s Electricity Practice in areas of community-scale solar (.5 – 5MW) market development, finance and business models.
-His previous work with the Shine Program has focused on developing business models, ownership and financing structures to enable and scale innovative value propositions in the community-scale solar market.
-He has also supported RMI’s work in India, where he helped to facilitate the design and development of a $40 million catalytic facility funded with concessional capital, with the goal of leveraging $1 billion in private capital to help achieve the Indian government’s goal of 40GW rooftop solar by 2022.
+Kieran’s interests and activities span technological and behavioral change; political economy; and market and policy design to properly value emerging technologies, business models, and people.
+Kieran previously supported RMI’s Chief Executive Officer with research, analysis, communications and cross-Institute collaboration to drive thought leadership, innovation and strategic initiatives.
+Kieran works with RMI’s Electricity, Sustainable Energy for Economic Development, and Climate Finance practices in areas of renewable energy market development, finance and business models in the United States, India and Sub-Saharan Africa.
+His previous work with the Shine Program focused on developing business models, ownership and financing structures to enable and scale inclusive value propositions in the U.S. community-scale solar market.
+He has also supported RMI’s work in India, where he helped to facilitate the early-stage design and development of a $40 million catalytic concessional finance facility to leverage $1 billion in private capital toward distributed solar investment.
+Kieran joined RMI in August 2015.

 Master of Arts, The Johns Hopkins University School of Advanced International Studies (SAIS)